 How We Distribute Units.
 We sell units to the public through broker-dealers and other firms.
 We pay part of the sales fee you pay to these distribution firms when they sell units.
-The distribution fee paid is 1.25% of the Public Offering Price per unit of the Dow 10 Trust and 2.00% of the Public Offering Price per unit of the Emerging Markets Trust and Strategic Income Trust.
+The distribution fee paid is 1.25% of the Public Offering Price per unit of the Dow 10 Trust and 2.00% of the Public Offering Price per unit of the Emerging Markets Trust, the Health Care Trust, the Strategic Income Trust and the Utilities Trust.